langchain-ai/langgraph/README.md

 ### LangGraph Platform

 LangGraph Platform is a commercial solution for deploying agentic applications to production, built on the open-source LangGraph framework.
+Here are some common issues that arise in complex deployments, which LangGraph Platform addresses:

+- **Streaming support**: LangGraph Server provides [multiple streaming modes](https://langchain-ai.github.io/langgraph/concepts/streaming) optimized for various application needs
+- **Background runs**: Runs agents asynchronously in the background
+- **Support for long running agents**: Infrastructure that can handle long running processes
+- **[Double texting](https://langchain-ai.github.io/langgraph/concepts/double_texting)**: Handle the case where you get two messages from the user before the agent can respond
+- **Handle burstiness**: Task queue for ensuring requests are handled consistently without loss, even under heavy loads

 ## Installation